Cassie's mother says Sean 'Diddy' Combs demanded $20K because her daughter was seeing someone else

-NEW YORK (AP) — Sean “Diddy” Combs demanded $20,000 from Casandra “Cassie” Ventura's mother and threatened to release explicit sex tapes of his longtime girlfriend when he became angry that she was dating someone else, the mother testified Tuesday at the hip-hop mogul's sex trafficking trial.
+NEW YORK (AP) — An angry Sean “Diddy” Combs demanded $20,000 from Casandra “Cassie” Ventura's mother and threatened to release explicit sex tapes of his longtime girlfriend after learning she was dating someone else, the mother testified Tuesday at the hip-hop mogul's sex trafficking trial.

-Regina Ventura said she felt “physically sick” when she received an email from Cassie in late 2011 saying Combs was planning to release two explicit videos of her and send someone to hurt her and the man she was seeing, rapper Kid Cudi.
+Regina Ventura said she felt “physically sick” when her daughter sent her an email in late 2011 to say Combs threatened to release two explicit videos of her and send someone to hurt her and the man she was seeing, the rapper Kid Cudi.

 “I did not understand a lot of it.
 The sex tapes threw me,” Ventura told the Manhattan federal court.

-Ventura, of New London, Connecticut, said she then received a demand from Combs for $20,000 “to recoup money he had spent on her because he was unhappy she was in a relationship with Kid Cudi.”
+Ventura, of New London, Connecticut, said she then received a demand from Combs for $20,000.

 “He was angry that he had spent money on her and she went with another person,” she said.

+Cudi, whose real name is Scott Mescudi, is expected to testify by Thursday.

-Ventura said she used a home equity loan to make the payment because “I was scared for my daughter's safety.”
-Days later, she said, the money was returned, and before long, Cassie was dating Combs again.
+Ventura said she tapped a home equity loan to pay Combs because she was "scared for my daughter's safety.”
+Days later, she said, the money was returned and Cassie was soon dating Combs again.

-Ventura's testified for less than a half-hour, in part because defense attorney Marc Agnifilo declined to cross-examine her.
-During her testimony, the jury was shown photographs of bruises on Cassie's body that Ventura testified were taken when her daughter came home for Christmas in 2011.
+Ventura testified for less than a half-hour, in part because defense attorney Marc Agnifilo declined to cross-examine her.
+During her testimony, the jury viewed photos of bruises on Cassie's body that Ventura testified were taken when her daughter came home for Christmas in 2011.

-Before the jury arrived Tuesday, Agnifilo tried to persuade Judge Arun Subramanian to disallow the testimony, saying it was “purely prejudicial” because it illustrated the wide difference between the financial status of the Ventura family and Combs.
+Before the jury arrived Tuesday, Agnifilo tried to persuade Judge Arun Subramanian to disallow the testimony, saying it was “purely prejudicial.”
 The judge allowed it though, saying the threats to release sex tapes and harm Cassie made it an instance of “potential extortion.”

+Jurors also saw parts of two AR-15 rifles found last year during a raid on Combs’ mansion on Star Island, a celebrity enclave off of Miami.

+Homeland Security Agent Gerard Gannon testified that investigators in March 2024 rammed through Combs’ security gate in an armored vehicle and had teams on boats nearby.
+Besides weapons, they found 7-inch high heels and items prosecutors say Combs used at his freak-off sex marathons like lingerie, sex toys, baby oil, lubricant and condoms.

-The testimony came during the second week of the trial, which is scheduled to last up to two months.
-If convicted of the charges he faces, including racketeering, the Bad Boy Records founder could be sentenced to at least 15 years in prison.
+The testimony came in week two of a projected two-month trial.
+Combs, 55, has pleaded not guilty.
+If convicted, the Bad Boy Records founder could face 15 years to life in prison.

-Combs, 55, has pleaded not guilty to charges that he used threats and his powerful position in the hip-hop world to abuse women and others, and force Cassie to take part in drug-fueled sexual performances with other men that she said left her too drained to pursue her singing career.

-Earlier Tuesday, David James, Combs’ personal assistant from 2007 to 2009, told the court that the job that seemed to come with increasing perils.
-He said he quit when he realized that his life had been put in danger after he was forced to drive a car in which an angry Combs sat in the back seat with three handguns on his lap.
+Earlier Tuesday, David James, Combs’ personal assistant from 2007 to 2009, testified that the job seemed to have increasing perils.
+He said he quit when he realized Combs had put his life in danger by forcing him to drive a car as the angry rapper sat in the back with three handguns on his lap.

 James said his job sometimes required him to ensure that hotel rooms where Combs stayed under the name “Frank Black” were stocked with the musician's comforts, including fresh underwear, an iPod, apple sauce, vodka, baby oil, Viagra and condoms.

-There were also surprising moments, James said, like one in 2008 when Combs asked him to bring an iPod from his Miami home to a hotel room.
-Upon entering, James said he saw Cassie on the bed with a white comforter pulled up to her neck and an unfamiliar naked man running from the room.
+There were also surprising moments, James said, like once in 2008 when he obeyed a Combs command to bring an iPod from his Miami home to a hotel room, where he opened the door to see Cassie on the bed with a white comforter pulled up to her neck and an unfamiliar naked man fleeing the room.

-Another time, he said Combs summoned him to his office to show him video he'd recorded at a party of James dancing wildly and told him: “Ok.
+Another time, he said, Combs showed him a video he'd recorded at a party of James dancing wildly and said: “Ok.
 I'm going to keep this footage in case I ever need it.”
 James said he took it as a threat to keep him in line.

-Cassie testified last week that Combs threatened to release videos of her having sex with male sex workers during so-called freak-offs Combs orchestrated if she didn't do as he said.
+Cassie testified last week that Combs threatened that if she didn’t do as he said, he would release videos of her having sex with male escorts during freak-offs.

-James also described being required to take lie detector tests twice when Combs was trying to find out who stole cash in one instance and a watch in another.
+James also described being required to take lie detector tests twice when Combs was trying to learn who stole cash and a watch.

 He said Combs was on drugs nearly every day, often taking Percocet by day and ecstasy by night.
-When he stocked Combs' hotel rooms, he said, drugs were in a bag dropped off by security, including the pill meant to look like then-President Barack Obama.
+When he stocked Combs' hotel rooms, he said, drugs were in a bag dropped off by security, including a pill meant to look like former President Barack Obama.

 The moment when James saw the three guns on Combs' lap came when he testified that he was involved in Combs' attempt to confront his music industry rival Suge Knight at a Los Angeles diner in November 2008 — an incident that Cassie also testified about.
 He said he quit soon afterward.